asfadmin/Discovery-SearchUI/README.md

 After angular is installed, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You can optionally supply a port number, for example `ng serve --port 4444`

-In order to get certain services to work it's necesarry to set up a .asf.alaska.edu domain pointing to your local server in your host file.
+In order to get certain services to work it's necessary to set up a .asf.alaska.edu domain pointing to your local server in your host file.
 This process varies on the OS you are using.
 | OS | Method |
 | --- | --- |
 | Linux | modify the /etc/hosts file |